cardano-foundation/CIPs/CIP-XXXX/README.md

 - The royalty token is recommended to be locked at a script address, rather than stored in the user's wallet.
 This encourages projects to guarantee royalties won't change by sending their royalties to an always-fails (or similar) script address, but still allows for creative royalty schemes and minimizes disruption to existing projects.

 - The policyId of the royalty NFT must match that of the reference NFT.
-This enables lookups based on the user token in the same way as is done for the tokens specified in the original CIP 68 standard.
+This enables lookups based on the user token in the same way as is done for the tokens specified in the original CIP-68 standard.

 #### Reference Datum Flag